-- 1. If a staff member has a confirmed COVID-19 infection, the employees who had exposure to that individual shall follow the following guidelines, as recommended by the CDC: - a.
-Receive COVID-19 screen and temperature check upon arrival to work and a temperature check prior to departure - b.
-Continue to self-monitor for symptoms and immediately notify a supervisor if you become sick; employee shall immediately be sent home - c.
-Wear a face covering at all times while at work for 10 days after last exposure - d.
-Maintain 6ft of social distance while in the workplace; do not gather in break room or other common areas - e.
-Disinfect and clean workspaces routinely, to include equipment - f.
-Consultation with the ROP Infectious Disease Physician is encouraged on a case by case basis - 2.
-If a staff member appears to have a fever of 100° F or higher or acute respiratory illness symptoms (i.e. cough, shortness of breath) upon arrival to work or becomes sick during the day, he/she must be separated from other employees and be sent home immediately. - a.
-Instruct the employee to stay home for up to 10 days to ensure the employee does not show symptoms of the virus, such as: - No fever (defined as 100° F or higher) for 24 hours without the use of fever reducing medicine, and - > other symptoms, such as coughing and sneezing, have improved - > It has been at least ten (10) days since the first symptoms appeared. - b.
+- 3. If a staff member appears to have a fever of 100° F or higher upon arrival to work or becomes sick during the day, he/she must be separated from other employees and shall be sent home immediately.
+If the staff member is experiencing symptoms, such as, chills, cough, shortness of breath, sore throat, headache, muscle aches, abdominal pain, vomiting, diarrhea, or loss of sense of smell and taste upon arrival to work or becomes sick during the day, he/she must contact an Employee Relations representative for further guidance. - a.
+For a staff member who has been sent home for suspected COVID, that staff member may be directed by the Program Director or designee to seek a COVID test or may be directed to stay home for up to 10 days to ensure he/she does not show symptoms of the virus, such as: - ➤ No fever (defined as 100° F or higher) for 24 hours without the use of fever reducing medicine, and - > other symptoms, such as coughing and sneezing, have improved - It has been at least ten (10) days since the first symptoms appeared. - b.
 Unless required by local or State regulations, a physician's return to work note is not necessary.
 However, once the above criteria have been met, the employee must sign 700.118 FORM Return to Work Acknowledgement before returning to work.
-Once completed, the original must be placed in the employee's medical file.

-- 3. Affected staff members shall be granted applicable Paid Time Off (PTO), Leave of Absence (LOA), Family Medical Leave, if eligible per policy (FMLA) and/or protections of the Americans with Disabilities (ADA) during the period the employee is unable to report back to work. - a.
+Once completed, the original must be placed in the employee's medical file. - 4.
+Affected staff members shall be granted applicable Paid Time Off (PTO), Leave of Absence (LOA), Family Medical Leave, if eligible per policy (FMLA) and/or protections of the Americans with Disabilities (ADA) during the period the employee is unable to report back to work. - a.
 Human Resources will be notified of all incidents related to employee health in the workplace and will advise and assist all employees on issues related to the policies identified above. - b.
 The right to privacy related to affected employees will be protected as required by ROP Policies and Federal, State, and Local Laws. - c.
 Staff are encouraged to visit www.riteofpassage.com to get the most up to date guidance on COVID-19 specific policies and frequently asked questions.